-Duante Dier Controversy: YouTube Star From ‘Dormtainment’ Channel Accused Of Beating Pregnant Girlfriend
+Duante Dier Controversy: YouTube Star From Dormtainment Channel Accused Of Beating Pregnant Girlfriend

-Duante Dier is accused of beating his pregnant girlfriend, with an audio tape surfacing that claims to show the YouTube and Six Guys One Car star allegedly attacking the woman.
+Duante Dier is accused of beating his pregnant girlfriend, with an audio tape allegedly revealing that the YouTube and Six Guys One Car star attacked the woman.

 The audio surfaced on Friday allegedly showing the star of the Dormtainment channel in a physical confrontation.
 The tape was posted on the site Diary of a Hollywood Street King, which also uploaded the alleged attack onto YouTube.

-In addition to the audio, the report also posted a picture of a court report that appeared to be a hearing for spousal abuse as well as an application for an emergency protection order against Dier’s girlfriend.
+In addition to the audio, the report also posted a picture of a court report that appeared to be a hearing for spousal abuse as well as an application for an emergency protection order against Dier.
 There is no verification, however, if the documents are legitimate or if they reflect the allegations that Duante Dier abused his pregnant girlfriend.

 Dormtainment’s Duante Dier aka Taye Accused of BEATING His Pregnant Girlfriend!! https://t.co/VLsechUyHc pic.twitter.com/2SrfXq9kmp